 Many insurance quotes these days are only offering huge excesses, sometimes in the thousands are even almost as much as the value of the bike.
 As a biker this is bad, it means in the event of a claim you’re going to be seriously out of pocket as you have to stump up for that excess yourself.
 It can also put you in a tricky position if you’ve bought the bike on finance…

 One solution is to separately insure your excess with another policy.
 This can often be much cheaper than paying a higher premium to reduce the excess (if even a possibility).
-However, you must be aware an excess insurance policy will only payout if there is a valid claim on your main policy, so if the value of the claim is below your main policy’s excess, then there is no claim.
+However, you must be aware an excess insurance policy will only pay out if there is a valid claim on your main policy, so if the value of the claim is below your main policy’s excess, then there is no claim.
 As always, read the small print.

 10. Avoid Speeding Tickets, Penalty Points and Incidents with Third Parties

-Pretty obvious really and barely warrants a mention on top 10 motorcycle insurance tips list, but if you’ve got a number of penalty points on your license from speeding, you will be considered a higher risk to insure.
+Pretty obvious really and barely warrants a mention on the top 10 motorcycle insurance tips list, but if you’ve got a number of penalty points on your license from speeding, you will be considered a higher risk to insure.
 No brainer really, if you’ve been known to ride too fast you are more likely to crash.
 Don’t ride like Rossi on public roads, if you want to ride fast, book yourself on a track day.

 If you are caught speeding and are offered a Speed Awareness Course instead of points and a fine, always go for the course.
 Most insurance firms do not require you to declare a speed awareness course.
-Penalty point must always be declared, failure to do will almost certainly leave your insurance null and void.
+Penalty points must always be declared, failure to do will almost certainly leave your insurance null and void.

 Any collision or incident with a third party should be declared to insurers, no matter how minor, who was at fault or even if there was no claim.
 Any such incidents are likely to impact your premium, as statistically, those involved in one incident are more likely to be involved in another.

 So how do you avoid incidents?
 They’ll always be incidents that are completely out of the control of a motorcycle rider, but many could be prevented through better planning.
-Improved anticipation, reading the road further ahead and more appropriate speed many potential incidents can be predicted and averted.
+With improved anticipation, reading the road further ahead and more appropriate speed many potential incidents can be predicted and averted.
 A large number of riders come unstuck from not anticipating risk up ahead until it’s too late, thus heading into situations with too much speed and getting into trouble.
 Sign up for advanced riding training with an organisation like RoSPA or IAM, where you can learn better techniques and improve your road awareness.

 Cheap Motorcycle Insurance Conclusion